 You've found, one way or another, my academic homepage, on which are described my various endeavours in the world of medieval history.
 Here you can find out what I've done, what I'm doing, and some of what else is out there.

 I've been a student of early medieval history (that is, before c.
 1100) since the first year of my undergraduate degree.
 It's now a number of years later, I have that, a Masters, a doctorate and I still haven't had enough.
 Thankfully, the University of Leeds have seen fit to give me employment as a Lecturer in Early Medieval History.
-I came there via many years working in Cambridge, on coins and medals for a living and on medieval power relations for fun, via some time in the excellent company of the Queen's College, Oxford and a short while teaching at in the University of Birmingham, after which the coins claimed me back for a year at the Barber Institute of Fine Arts as Interim Curator of Coins, from which I came to Leeds.
+I came there via many years working in Cambridge, on coins and medals for a living and on medieval power relations for fun, via some time in the excellent company of the Queen's College, Oxford and a short while teaching at in the University of Birmingham, after which the coins claimed me back for a year at the Barber Institute of Fine Arts as Interim Curator of Coins, whence I came to Leeds.